kletobias/p2022/_projects/transformations-as-the-backbone-of-a-modular-mlops-pipeline.md

     </div>
 </div>
 <div class="caption">
         Figure 1: Nothing beats when it all clicks: Hydra, Jinja2, DVC, LuaSnip, DRY principle, a deliberate directory structure, and naming conventions.
-A single snippet is all it takes to spin up a new DVC stage in this ML pipeline—exactly like in the GIF.
+A single snippet is all it takes to spin up a new DVC stage in this ML pipeline-exactly like in the GIF.
 </div>